The character algebra for module categories over Hopf algebras: Some explicit calculations

 \section{Some explicit calculations}

 In this section we shall explicitly compute the adjoint algebra for the representation categories of group algebras and their duals.
 We shall use the identification of $S(H,K)$ with elements in $H^*\otk K$ such that they satisfy \eqref{sk-elements}.
+First we recall the classification of exact indecomposable module categories over group algebras and their duals.